kosli-dev/cli/docs.kosli.com/content/_index.md

     alt_text: Kosli artie reading a book

 paragraph: >
     Don’t spend hours searching for broken commits and manual changes.
 Get to the bottom of incidents faster with Kosli.
 Track and query every change from commit through to production.
-See the artifacts your pipelines are producing and how your environments are changing from the command line or browser.
+See the artifacts your CI pipelines are producing and how your environments are changing from the command line or browser.

 sections:
     title: Dive right in…